-CHECKING COOLANT LEVEL
+CHECKING THE COOLANT LEVEL

-- Open the expansion tank filler cap and check the coolant level. - Correct level: (integral expansion tank in the heat exchanger) - Cold engine: The coolant level should be 10 20 mm under the expansion tank upper inner part. - Warm engine: The coolant level should be at the expansion tank upper inner part. - Other types of expansion tank according to the installer's instructions. - Top up the coolant as necessary, see point 6.
+- Open the expansion tank filler cap and check the coolant level. - Open the expansion tank filler cap and check the coolant level. - Correct level: (integral expansion tank in the heat exchanger) - Cold engine: The coolant level should be 10 20 mm under the expansion tank upper inner part. - Warm engine: The coolant level should be at the expansion tank upper inner part. - Other types of expansion tank according to the instructions of the fitter. - Top up the coolant as necessary, see point 6.